Maherilaza/Face-Detection/README.md

 5. If you want to save an image with detected faces, press the "o" key on your keyboard.
 The image will be saved to the specified folder with a unique name (e.g. "image_0.jpg", "image_1.jpg", etc.).

 6. To stop the face detection process, close the GUI window or press the "q" key on your keyboard.

+NOTES

+.
+The program will stop capturing frames and terminate when the device's camera is turned off or there are no more frames to capture.

+.
+The program may run slower on devices with low processing power.

+.
+The face detection accuracy may vary depending on the lighting conditions and the quality of the camera.

+.
+I hope this documentation helps you understand and use the program effectively.
+Let me know if you have any questions or need further clarification.